 It should be noted that of the above examples, all but Hematodinium are ectoparasites.
 Möller (1978) postulated that the high degree of contact of ectoparasites with the water makes them more susceptible to salinity variation.
 In fact, the stenohalinity (salt sensitivity) of ectoparasites, Möller argued, makes them good bioindicators for the migrations of their hosts into waters of differing salinities.
 By contrast, endoparasites are often buffered from environmental salinity.
 In a fascinating experiment, Möller (1978) held European flounder (Platichthys flesus) for 9 days in salinity treatments ranging from 0 to 32 and found that the osmolality of the fish's intestines was moderate and identical across all salinities.
 Unsurprisingly, parasites in the fish intestines were unaffected by changing external water salinities, because the internal salinity of the gut was so stable.
-However, Möller found that the free-living stages of many of those endoparasites could actually tolerate low salinity very well, including first-stage larvae of the nematode Contracaecum aduncum, which developed in salinities ranging from 32 down to 0, and the trematode Cryptocotyle lingua, which was infective at salinities down to 4.
+However, Möller found that the free-living stages of many of those endoparasites could actually tolerate low salinity very well, including first-stage larvae of the nematode Contracaecum aduncum, which developed in salinities down to 4.
 He also measured high survivorship of larvae of Anisakis nematodes from herring (Clupea harengus), held for more than 6 months across a full range of salinity treatments, including 0.

-Thus, a balanced picture suggests that many marine endoparasites (but not all-e.g., Hematodinium) may be buffered from salinity variation.
-On the other hand, ectoparasites are highly exposed and may be more sensitive than their hosts, perhaps because their high surface-area-tovolume ratios stemming from their small size (relative to the host) increase the cost of osmoregulation.
+Thus, a balanced picture suggests that many marine endoparasites (but not all-e.g., Hema-todinium) may be buffered from salinity variation.
+On the other hand, ectoparasites are highly exposed and may be more sensitive than their hosts, perhaps because their high surface-area-to-volume ratios stemming from their small size (relative to the host) increase the cost of osmoregulation.
 Even within these general rules, there are many examples of parasite species responding idiosyncratically based on their own salinity optima.
-For example, Koprivnikar et al. (2010) found that free-living stages of one trematode species in the California horn snail (Cerithidea californica) did best at very high salinities (40), while another preferred far lower salinities.
-Blanar et al. (2011) examined helminth and arthropod parasite communities in an estuarine fish host (Fundualus heteroclitus) across a strong salinity gradient at opposite ends of two tidal coastal rivers.
-The opposite ends of each had distinctly different parasite communities, and richness was lower at the highersalinity ends.
+For example, Koprivnikar et al. (2010) found that free-living stages of one trematode species in the California horn snail (Ceritbidea californica) did best at very high salinities (40), while another preferred far lower salinities.
+Blanar et al. (2011) examined helminth and arthropod parasite communities in an estuarine fish host (Fundualus hete-roclitus) across a strong salinity gradient at opposite ends of two tidal coastal rivers.
+The opposite ends of each had distinctly different parasite communities, and richness was lower at the higher-salinity ends.
 These findings suggest that different parasite species respond differently to salinity changes.